Designing for Service: A Mobile-First Veteran Benefits Calculator

 Rapid Iteration: We found a critical drop-off point where the bounce rate hit 71%.

-User Experience: Transitioned from a formal, intimidating medical tool to an accessible service that veterans felt comfortable using on their phones.
+User: Transitioned the tool's perception from a formal, intimidating medical form to an accessible service veterans felt comfortable completing on their phones - validated through open-ended Maze test responses.

 What I learned